StephenB92/bjj-hub-dublin/README.md

 - While coding the media queries for mobile devices, an issue occurred where the header logo did not center itself like the nav and title elements when I input the relevant code.
 Using devtools on Chrome, I found that this was due to the width I had set previously.
 Once I removed the width setting from the class in CSS I found that the logo could then center itself once the screen size goes lower than 480px without sacrificing it's position on other screen sizes.

 - Originally, the home page hero image with quotes had been at the top of the homepage.
 However, I felt that it would be more enticing to users to find a playable video at the top of the homescreen instead so I switch their positions on the home page.

-### Future Enhancements

-- It had originally been intended that a "history of bjj" page would be included on the site.
-However, as this page was comprised of just one large block of text, I felt that this was somewhat disruptive to the flow of the project and also less relevant to the purpose of the site as compared to other pages.
-In future updates, I would like to re-introduce the page to the site, albeit with the text displayed in a way that flows better and is easier digested by users.

 ### Credit